-Perhaps the most obvious example of my approach was during my experience as a teaching assistant for integral calculus at McGill University.
+I implemented my teaching philosophy approach during my experience as a teaching assistant for integral calculus at McGill University.
 I was responsible for 2 tutorials and 3 office hours per week.
-I began each tutorial with a brief review of the material to be covered, and divided the exercises for each topic into three sections.
+I began each tutorial with a brief review of the material to be covered and divided the exercises for each topic into three sections.
 For the first, I detailed a complete solution while explicitly describing my thought processes emphasizing how and why I was applying each concept.
-Next, by asking for input from students, we completed a second problem on the board.
-I found that students were encouraged to make suggestions during this second example after I explicitly verbalised my thoughts during the first problem.
-Finally, I allowed students time to work through a new problem while I circulated through the class and offered hints and suggestions.
-By scaffolding each topic in this way, students first observed the explicit steps leading to a complete solution, then contributed to the development of a solution, and finally independently solved problems with my individually tailored guidance.
+Next, by soliciting student input, we completed a second problem on the board.
+I found that students were encouraged to make suggestions during this second example after I explicitly verbalized my thoughts during the first section.
+Finally, I allowed students time to work through a new problem while I circulated through the class and offered individualized instruction.
+By scaffolding each topic in this way, students first observed the steps leading to a complete solution, contributed to the development of a solution, and finally independently solved problems with my differentiated guidance.
 Students appreciated this course design and made explicit mention of it in my teaching evaluations.

-Integral calculus is required for most McGill science degrees and the audience is quite diverse.
-Thus, it was critical to use a range of teaching approaches, and to individually connect with each student.
-My ability to do so was recognized with the teaching assistant award in 2017 and 2018 while my calculus students gave me an average rating of 4.89/5 for "Overall, the performance of this TA was excellent" with no ratings lower than 4/5.
-I have also lectured portions of third-year honours ordinary differential equations and honours introduction to dynamical systems courses at McGill.
-While these courses required more direct lecturing than a tutorial, I explicitly structured each class to emphasize student interaction and participation; the students quickly learned that I am willing to wait for them to answer my questions.
+Integral calculus is required for most McGill science degrees so the audience enters with varied academic backgrounds and interests.
+To connect and engaging with these students, I used a range of individualized approaches.
+My ability to do so was recognized with the Teaching Assistant Award in 2017 and 2018 while my calculus students gave me an average rating of 4.9/5 for "Overall, the performance of this TA was excellent" with no ratings lower than 4/5.
+I also lectured portions of third-year Honours Ordinary Differential Equations and Honours Introduction to Dynamical Systems courses at McGill.
+While these courses required more direct lecturing than a tutorial, I explicitly structured each class to emphasize student interaction and participation; the students quickly learned that their participation is a crucial aspect of the course and of their learning.

-My postdoctoral experience has focused on research and has taken place at a national laboratory without students or classes.
-However, I believe that teaching is an integral part of being a mathematician, and I therefore organized a day-long workshop as part of the CRM-CAMBAM Mini-workshop series in Mathematical Biology.
-This workshop offered a graduate-level introduction to the use of structured equations in mathematical biology and was attended by approximately 60 individuals.
+My postdoctoral and industrial experience is focused on research with no teaching opportunities.
+However, teaching is an integral part of being a mathematician that I have dearly missed.
+Therefore, I searched for opportunities to teach during my postdoctoral experience and organized a day-long workshop as part of the CRM-CAMBAM Mini-workshop series.
+The workshop offered a graduate-level introduction to the use of structured equations in mathematical biology and was attended by approximately 60 participants.
 This online workshop illustrated the difficulty in eliciting student participation and the importance of adaptability during remote learning.
 As a result, I envision moving away from the synchronous lecture format for remote learning, and instead pre-recording lectures and scheduling small virtual meetings to allow for personalized feedback.